mskaryszewski/kids-gym-server/README.md

 # kids-gym-server
-Server Side of "Gym For Kids" Application
+Server Side of "Gym For Children" Application

 This is a multimodule Maven Enterprise Application.
 It's main purpose is to build an easy to extend and maintainable framework.
 It is achieved thanks to the fact that different functionalities are shipped into a separated modules which communicate with each other.